majamin/neovim-config/README.md

 # NOTES

-- Editing `user/user-conf.lua` should be enough for most people
+- Just edit `lua/user/init.lua` and you should be happy with the results.
+- 2022-12-25 I switched to [lazy.nvim](https://github.com/folke/lazy.nvim) for package management.